singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 *For convenience sake, keep the terminal window open throughout this guide.*

 #### 4. npm install
-To actually install the various packages, we'll use the `npm install package-name -save` command, substituting package-name with the various packages.
+To actually install the various packages, we'll use the `npm install package-name --save` command, substituting package-name with the various packages.
 The `--save` flag tells npm to save the installations as dependencies in the `package.json` file.
 It is then possible to uninstall and remove the package again using `npm uninstall package-name --save`

 Let's get started.